2022 Entry Categories

 - Digital Only

-(Metro Newspapers would be the Knoxville News Sentinel and the Chattanooga Times Free Press.
-Small Newspapers include both daily and non-daily newspapers which are not Metro Newspapers.)
+(Large Newspapers are the Knoxville News Sentinel and the Chattanooga Times Free Press.
+Small Newspapers include both daily and non-daily newspapers which are not Large Newspapers.)

 Some categories have winners in each Media Division and some have winners across all media.
 More information is available in the category list.